By Austin Miller

 Where to Buy: Link to purchase the Outdoorsmans Pan head

 At the end of this review it was a toss-up between the Leupold and the Slik with the pan head.
 After running both these tripods I found what I like and what I do not.
 The kind of places I hunt, I’m not opposed to having a touch more weight to ensure what I feel is the best for the job.
 I would go with the Leupold over the Slik, but that’s just one person’s opinion.
 All these tripod have their pros and cons.
 It’s ultimately up to the user to decide which is best for them and their hunts/outings.
-The Leupold is the best tripod I have ever used, incredibly smooth and seamless.
+The Leupold is best tripod for spotting scopes I have ever used, incredibly smooth and seamless.
 Keeps my optics steady and doesn’t give me headaches, ergonomically the tripod is perfect for my bigger stature.
 If there are any further questions don’t be afraid to reach out!